 We access and use your information from our base in Kenya.
 We will not transfer personal information to a country lacking laws that provide an adequate level of information protection — unless we have an agreement with the recipient requiring measures that offer a similar level of protection as the Data Protection Act No. 24 of 2019 in Kenya.

-Correction/Destruction/Deletion: If the information we hold about you is inaccurate, irrelevant, excessive, out of date, incomplete, misleading or obtained lawfully, you have a right to ask us to correct it or delete it unless the law provides an alternate resolution method.
+Correction/Destruction/Deletion: If the information we hold about you is inaccurate, irrelevant, excessive, out of date, incomplete, misleading or obtained lawfully, you have a right to ask us to correct it or delete it.

 Objection to processing: You may object (on reasonable grounds) to processing your personal information unless legislation provides for such processing.